Another Met Gala in the books, so how did they do on theme?

 “He had a distinct vision and particular love for all things ‘fancy’ — and it was fun to see what everyone could do in a black and white color palette,” Hirsch said.

-Cassidy Claire, a fashion historian and host of the podcast “Dressed: The History of Fashion,” put it this way:
+Cassidy Zachary, a fashion historian and host of the podcast “Dressed: The History of Fashion,” put it this way:

 “While most guests were on theme, I would overall label this year’s red carpet as beautiful but boring.
 Karl had such an extensive and expansive design vocabulary to pull from and the breadth of his work was overwhelmingly absent.
 Most guests fell into a Karl Lagerfeld trope trap, largely defined by Chanel and Chanel aesthetics: black and white, camellias, boucle and pearls.”

 Chanel is not only a fashion house where Lagerfeld worked for 36 years, but was a sponsor of this year’s Met Gala.
-Lagerfeld’s contributions to fashion history and the modern fashion lexicon, Claire said, were so much more, though she had some notable exceptions to her criticism.
+Lagerfeld’s contributions to fashion history and the modern fashion lexicon, Zachary said, were so much more, though she had some notable exceptions to her criticism.

-One of the highlights of the night was Nicole Kidman, Claire said, a vision in the pale pink befeathered and bejeweled gown she wore in the 2004 Baz Luhrmann-directed Chanel No. 5 fashion short film.
+One of the highlights of the night was Nicole Kidman, Zachary said, a vision in the pale pink befeathered and bejeweled gown she wore in the 2004 Baz Luhrmann-directed Chanel No. 5 fashion short film.
 At 180 seconds, it cost $33 million to make, she said.

 There were other elegant vintage wins that fueled the Chanel engine: Penélope Cruz in an archival look from the spring 1998 haute couture collection and Jennie Kim in a vintage look from fall 1990.